Bluehost Basic Hosting Review and Coupons for 2023

 Rated 3 out of 5

 What do you think about the Basic from Bluehost?

 Is the Basic account a managed or shared account?

-What kind of bandwidth does the Basic allow for?
+How many sites does the Basic plan allow for?

 What kind of visits / traffic is allowed in the Basic plan?

 Is server managment included?